nisheeSheth/Custom_SliderView/README.md

    show icon right side

-In you project put CustomSliderView.swift download form my Project.
+In you project put "CustomSliderView.swift" download form my Project.

 file reference in your viewController like this way :-